bmi203-2023/minimal-viable-package/README.md

 extensions = ['sphinx.ext.todo', 'sphinx.ext.viewcode', 'sphinx.ext.autodoc']
 ```

-For a more detailed view, please see the minimal-viable-package's conf.py [link here](https://github.com/bmi203-2023/minimal-viable-package/blob/master/docs/source/conf.py).
+For a more detailed view, please see the minimal-viable-package's **conf.py** [link here](https://github.com/bmi203-2023/minimal-viable-package/blob/master/docs/source/conf.py).

+Now that we've set our RTD configuration file to our specifications, we need to instruct the RTD build process to incoporate our package's docstrings into the documentation.
+In the next step, we'll review how to use **autodoc** to build the package's **rst** files for automated documentation.

 **4. Auto-generate documentation from docstrings in your Python package's source files.**

-The following commands can be used to auto-generate **.rst** files for our Python module.
+The following commands can be used to auto-generate **.rst** files for our Python module and submodules.

 ```bash
 $ cd minimal-viable-package/docs/